pragyatripathii19/Research-Paper-Implementation-on-Sentiment-Analysis/README.md

 ## Achievements
 - Achieved **88% accuracy** on Spotify reviews.
-- The Spotify implementation received a **Bronze Medal** on Kaggle.
+- The Spotify implementation received a **Bronze Medal** on Kaggle with 1000+ views.
 - Work is **in progress** for applying the methodology to the IMDB dataset.

 ## Additional Resources